jacobian/djangobook.com/chapter04.rst

 World Online and the combined experience of Django's creators.
 Here are a few of those philosophies:

     * *Business logic should be separated from presentation logic*.
-We see a template system as a tool that controls presentation and presentation-related logic--and that's it.
+Django's developers see a  template system as a tool that controls presentation and presentation-related logic -- and that's it.
 The template system shouldn't support functionality that goes beyond this basic goal.

       For that reason, it's impossible to call Python code directly within